MisterHW/BSICS-SVR/doc/readme_project_creation.md

 	FLASH (rx)      : ORIGIN = 0x00200000, LENGTH = 2048K
 	}

-To define memory sections the linker will use to place the ethernet RX/TX buffers and DMA descriptors, one adds the new segment below .\_user_heap\_stack {...} >RAM:
+To define memory sections the linker will use to place the ethernet RX/TX buffers and DMA descriptors, a new section .bss_nc will follow the same pattern as .bss, so a copy of the .bss definition can be pasted edited.

+One adds the new section below .\_user_heap\_stack {...} >RAM:

-	  /* Uninitialized data section into "RAM_NC" Ram type memory */ . = ALIGN(4);
+	  /* Uninitialized data section into "RAM_NC" Ram type memory */

+	  . = ALIGN(4);
 	  .bss_nc :
 	  {